How to Calculate Discounts, Final Price & Savings

 Sale Price = Original Price − Discount Amount

-If you want to double–check more percentage math, you can also try our Percentage Calculator and Loan Calculator for other money calculations.
+For more percentage math, try our Percentage Calculator and Loan Calculator.

-Real–life shopping is rarely “just 20% off”.
-Often you’ll see: “20% OFF + extra 10% with app” or “40% OFF + extra 15% for members”.
+Real-life shopping rarely means "just 20% off".
+Often you'll see "20% OFF + extra 10% with app".
 These discounts are almost always applied one after another, not simply added together.

 - After 20% off: $100 → $80